DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Process.md

   - Plot a Line Chart with MY in x-axis & Sum of Profit in y-axis.

 ---
-## 4. Which customer segments contribute most to revenue and profit?
+## 4. Which segment contribute most to revenue and profit?
 - In Excel:
   - New pivot table using whole dataset.
   - Segment in Rows.